-If the future of AWS seems hard to parse, it’s because we’re still in the first couple of innings of cloud transformation.
-It may seem like we’ve been at this forever, but it’s really not been long since businesses have embraced the full potential of the cloud.
+The recent AWS Direct Connections changes offer a hint at an endless puzzle: the future of Amazon.
+If it seems hard to parse, it’s because we’re still in the first couple of innings of cloud transformation.
+It hasn’t been that long since businesses embraced the full potential of the cloud.

-As they do, AWS wants to acquire as many of them as possible.
+As they do, AWS wants to host as many of them as possible.

 Amazon wants to encourage enterprises and public sector entities to pick its lane.
 To that end, AWS Direct Connect is adding hosted connection capacities over 500 Mbps — more than double the previous high of 200 Mbps.